KaiserWilhelm23/PIP-Manager-App/README.md

 - We do not recommend installing any packages you are not familiar with.
 - We do not recommend installing packages that may require log in information, unless its trusted by the Python Community
+- We are not resopnsible for faulty or virus enbeded packages that are installed through this Software.